community-scripts/ProxmoxVE-Local/README.md

 ---

-**Note**: This is beat software.
+**Note**: This is beta software.
 Use with caution in production environments and always backup your Proxmox configuration before running scripts.